Vietnam Visa For Myanmar: Check Requirements 2023

 Step 1: Fill out the application form with all relevant personal information, such as your full name, gender, date of birth, passport number, and arrival, and departure dates.

 Step 2: Before proceeding to the payment stage, you must review all of the data that was provided in the previous phase.
 Your visa application may be delayed if there are any errors or information gaps.
-Following that, you must pay the e-Visa fee in order for your application to be done.
+Following that, you must pay the e-Visa fee in order for your application to be completed.

 Step 3: You now receive an email confirming that your visa application was received.
 Your e-Visa application will be reviewed and approved online before being mailed to you.